 This table is exactly like the table used above for the first hurdle.
-The key difference is that this time we are calculating the cash flows required for a 15% IRR and then we are splitting them up between the investor and the sponsor at different rates.
-When calculating the cash flow splits we are also taking into account any distributions made in Tier 1.
+The key difference is that this time we are calculating the cash flows required for the LP to earn a 15% IRR and then we are splitting them up between the investor and the sponsor at different rates.
+When calculating the cash flow splits we are also taking into account any prior distributions made in Tier 1.
 Let’s take a look at how this works.

 Real Estate Waterfall Model Tier 3

 Finally, let’s take a look at the last hurdle, which is an IRR above 15%: